 Throughout the years, the history project received modest in-kind and financial support from the firm.
 With the transition to Jacobs, that support was lost.
 Faced with the prospect of abandoning over 30 years of work on the project, the history committee conducted a straw poll of selected retirees on the prospect of founding an alumni association where members would subscribe to a modest dues schedule to support the history project.
 Receiving a positive response, the committee moved ahead and on April 5, 2018, the CH2M HILL Alumni Association Inc was incorporated as a non-profit corporation.

 As stated in the Articles of Incorporation, the purpose of the Association is to preserve and maintain the relationships and friendships built during our association with CH2M HILL.
-Activities include maintaining a roster of CH2M HILL alumni, publishing periodic newsletters, convening periodic reunions, and maintaining and building the Alumni History of CH2M HILL website.
+Activities include maintaining a roster of CH2M HILL alumni, publishing periodic newsletters, convening periodic reunions, and maintaining and building the history of CH2M HILL and it’s alumni on the CHAA website.

 Clearly, the scope of the Association is now beyond that of just the history project.
 To help us guide and grow the Association, we have prepared a strategic plan and assembled an outstanding leadership team.